gaepdit/db-helper/Readme.md

 Dim userName as String = DB.GetSingleValue(Of String)(query, parameter)
 ```

-Other functions require a name of a Stored Procedure or User-defined Function instead of a SQL query.
+Other functions require a name of a Stored Procedure instead of a SQL query.
 These functions all start with "SP" in the name.

 Example: